Uum peninsula

 But the rare masamite stones not only attracted benevolent merchants, the wealth of Jerit became known throughout the ancient world and various factions in Ebedos wanted to obtain the riches of Jerit for themselves.
 So it was that the mighty goblin leader Mezangzzi rallied a large army to conquer the city of Jerit, and subsequently the masamite filled mines of Bunan.
 After the conquest, the city of Jerit saw many years of decline, until Jerit was no more than a small city.
 It was a torment in the eyes of the great god Orgon, who saw Jerit as his city, but it was the destruction of the temple of Olo that was the last straw.
 Orgon send down a plague down on the city, and in one night, all goblin children fell death to the ground.
 The remaing goblins wept throughout the next following seven days.
 It was on the seventh day that they stormed to the palace of Mezangzzi and gruesomely murdered him and his family.
 The goblins from Jerit brought the body of Mezangzzi to the remainings of Olo’s temple to settle the debt with Orgon.
 Orgon accepted the gift, with the only condition, that the people who lived in Jerit before the coming of Mezangzzi’s army could return to their homes in the city.

 Since the rise of Medrya, the Uum Peninsula saw some turbulent times.
 A time of great decay of the cities on the southern edge of the region.
 Only the city of Jerit, again, grew to power with the income of the masamite stones flowing in from the north.
-It was also the time which came to know as the Dawn of the Tribes, a time filled with wars between the tribes of the northern half of the Uum Peninsula, with the absolute crown jewel of being the Oase of Wah Hata.
+It was also the time which came to know as the Dawn of the Tribes, a time filled with wars between the tribes of the northern half of the Uum Peninsula, with the absolute crown jewel being the Oase of Wah Hata.
+It was eventually the great warlord Rashman who finished the dawn of the tribes and came out victorious as the one ruler of the oases.
+But his conquering was far from over.
+He set his sight to the south – to the rich cities of the southern coast of Uum – to conquer their wealth and make them fealthy to him.

 Follow our newsletter